City-of-Helsinki/drupal-helfi-platform/public/themes/custom/hdbt_subtheme/README.md

 HDBT Subtheme is a so called "starterkit" which you can start using by enabling it in `/admin/appearance`.

 HDBT Subtheme uses webpack module bundler to compile the JS and SCSS files.
 Also, the SVG icons are combined in to a sprite.svg via webpack.

 As the HDBT Subtheme is only distributed via the [HELfi Platform](https://github.com/City-of-Helsinki/drupal-helfi-platform), it doesn't have an upgrade path per se.
 In case there is a demand for upgrade-ability for existing projects then of course we will consider changing the theme to an upgradeable model.

 ## Requirements

 Do not rename the `hdbt_subtheme` as the Platform config 3.* assumes that the sub theme name is `hdbt_subtheme`.

-HDBT Subtheme requires [HDBT theme](https://github.com/City-of-helsinki/drupal-hdbt) as a base theme, and it should be installed in `/themes/contrib/hdbt`.
+HDBT Subtheme requires [hdbt theme](https://github.com/City-of-helsinki/drupal-hdbt) as a base theme, and it should be installed in `/themes/contrib/hdbt`.

 Requirements for developing:
 - [NodeJS ( ^ 18.16 )](https://nodejs.org/en/)